Nannopterum brasilianum mexicanum

 Status: Rare regular summer visitor east and central

-Changes since 2001: Of the 20+ accepted records, 14 are from 2000-2016, indicative of increasing drift northward in recent years.
-Breeding first occurred in Kansas in 2007 (Thompson et al 2011), but as yet has not occurred in Nebraska.
+Changes since 2001: Of 34 accepted records, 29 are from 2000-2023, indicative of increasing drift northward in recent years.
+Breeding first occurred in Kansas in 2007 (Thompson et al 2011), but as yet has not been noted in Nebraska.

 UNSM: University of Nebraska State Museum